liamcain/obsidian-calendar-plugin/README.md

 From the Settings menu, you can toggle "Start week on Monday".

+## I don't like showing the week numbers but I still want to use weekly notes.
+Can I still use them?

+You can open the current weekly note from the command palette by searching `Calendar: Open weekly Note`.
+This will open the weekly note for the current week.

+To configure the `format`, `folder`, and `template`, you will temporarily need to toggle on "Show weekly numbers" in the settings, but if you toggle it back off, your settings will persist.

 ## Protips

 ### Embed your entire week in a weekly note